-Perhaps one of the most famous events in Dorset’s history is the birth of the trade union movement in Tolpuddle, near the county town of Dorchester
+One of the most famous events in Dorset’s history is the birth of the trade union movement in Tolpuddle, near the county town of Dorchester

 If you love natural history then you have come to the right place, with the dramatic Jurassic Coast on your doorstep.
 Spend some time at Durdle Door, or the surrounding coast, where you can discover prehistoric fossils and giant footprints from 185 million years ago.